kurokobo/awx-on-k3s/builder/README.md

 ### Get the `Dockerfile` of your custom EE

-The `Dockerfile` is generated and stored under the `context` directory once your `ansible-builder build` command is completed.
+The `Dockerfile` is generated and stored under the `context` directory once your `ansible-builder build` command has completed.

 ```bash
 $ cat context/Dockerfile